Strawberry picking: our guide to the best places in the UK

 Durleighmarsh Farm Shop in Petersfield

 Which other fruits can I pick here?
-Raspberries, gooseberries, blackberries, blueberries, tayberries, sunberries, blackcurrants, redcurrants and plums
+Raspberries, strawberries, blackberries, blueberries, blackcurrants and redcurrants

 What else can I do here?
 There is a farm shop that sells a range of local produce including organic meat, fruit and vegetables from the farm